I did not watch the Espys, which took place July 15 on ESPN.

 In fact, I wouldn't be the least bit surprised if the late selfless former basketball standout flashed a wide grin when the Arthur Ashe Award winner was revealed.

-Actually, there are three more persons I would like to acknowledge.
 I'm sure they weren't on ESPN's list when the candidates were chosen for this prestigious award.
 Nonetheless, their courage against insurmountable odds can't be ignored.

 Caplin, the former Hudson head boys track and field and cross country coach, passed away last fall after a brutal 13-year battle with Liposarcoma.